-This Memorial honours those Australians and Greeks who lived, fought, and died defending Crete in 1941.
+The Memorial honours those Australians and Greeks who lived, fought, and died defending Crete in 1941.

 On 4 November 2023, Mr Arthur Leggett OAM, the sole remaining Western Australian to serve in the battle turned the first sod for this Memorial, aged 105.
+Then on 11 May 2024 he attended the Memorial Dedication Ceremony where he was able to lay a wreath and recite the Ode of Remembrance.
+Later that day he also attended the Dedication Lunch.